-Research isn't just lab coats and gloves.
-It's about making new contributions and advancing knowledge in your field.
+Research is not just lab coats and gloves.
+It is about making new contributions and advancing knowledge in your field.
 At WSU, undergraduate research opportunities are available in all majors and disciplines, guided by mentors who are experts in their fields.
 Most importantly, it helps students like you gain professional experience and communication skills while testing out a career.